tytydraco/yessleep/out/The_Party_Club_sent_me_an_invitation_I_shouldnt_have_accepted.md

+TW: GORE

 After the man knocked for the second time and handed me a liver, I knew this wasn’t ordinary.
 It was something beyond my understanding - something… supernatural.

 But it’s not like this was bad for me.

 I was in the business for a while.
 I worked as a surgeon - a provider for a business, a complex network designed to maximize cooperation and eliminate internal threats.
 One slip up and you’re kicked out or killed.
 There's always someone ready to replace you.

 Let’s call this business The Party Club.

 There were trusted providers but I wasn’t one of them, though I’m considered relatively senior.
 However, this meant I could live freely without much restriction and excessive surveillance - they were strict on operations, especially among the higher ups.
 They had no intention of letting their business go anytime soon.

 Life was good.
 I make money and can provide for my family working as an “M&A manager for a nearby company”.
 I think about them every second of every day.
 I can see them smiling, playing together within the warm hue of the living room.
 My beautiful wife hugs my clever, 13 year-old daughter with one arm and holds my precious, 2 year-old son with another.
 I can imagine her laughing as my daughter makes a face, half embarrassed and half annoyed, while my son babbles incoherent expressions, searching for attention with his bright eyes.
 Thinking about it brings a smile to my face.